Prabowo Subianto: Other honours

 On 17 June 2009, Prabowo was declared a member of the Lumban Tobing clan of the Toba Batak people.
 The clan awarding was facilitated by the Punguan Siraja Lumban Tobing Association (PPSLB) and took place at the Lake Toba Convention Center, Medan.

 On 28 December 2011, Prabowo received the traditional title of Tongkonan from the indigenous people of Siguntu village, Rantepao, North Toraja.
 The presentation of the traditional title which was accompanied by the Rambu Solo' mourning ceremony was witnessed by the Governor of South Sulawesi Syahrul Yasin Limpo, Deputy Governor of South Sulawesi Agus Arifin Nu'mang, Commander of Kodam VII/Wirabuana Major General Muhammad Nizam, Regent of Tanah Toraja Theofilus Allorerung, Regent of North Toraja Frederik Batti Sorring, along with thousands of local residents.

 He also received the title of Friend of Indonesian Santri from the Zainul Hasan Genggong Islamic Boarding School, Probolinggo, on 2 January 2024.

 On 28 February 2024, Prabowo was awarded an honorary four-star general rank by President Joko Widodo.

-In November 2024, Ukrposhta, Ukraine's national postal service, issued a limited-edition stamp honoring Prabowo.
+In November 2024, Ukrposhta, Ukraine's national postal service, issued a limited-edition stamp honouring Prabowo.
 The initiative was spearheaded by the Ukrainian Initiative, an NGO led by Indonesianist Yurii Kosenko, who described the stamp as both a tribute to Prabowo and a symbol of Indonesia-Ukraine friendship.